 Donating your time changes lives, yours included!

-Student Community Service: Students who need community service hours to graduate are welcome to volunteer at the Shelter after they take the training.
+Student Community Service: Students who need community service hours to graduate are welcome to volunteer at the Shelter.
+Please make arrangments with email@example.com.
 In order to receive credit for these hours, volunteers must sign in each time they visit.

 Have Fun While Making Animals’ Lives Better

 Dog Walker: Help dogs get the physical and mental exercise they need by taking them for walks, playing fetch, or just spending some quiet one-on-one time with them in our family room or play yard.

 Project Happiness: Learn to help animals to cope with being sheltered and to get adopted more quickly.
 We ask that interested folks have at least 10 hours of experience volunteering with us and are able to commit one hour per week for at least three months.
 One additional training session is required with our Animal Care Supervisor.
 Please contact firstname.lastname@example.org if you are interested in spending scheduled time with our pets.

 Foster Folks: Fosters of all kinds are needed, such as those who are willing to bottle feed ’round the clock, provide extra attention and exercise for stressed animals, or help an animal through recovery from extensive medical care.
-Foster Folks must be willing to adhere to strict guidelines to ensure the health of their fosters and their own pets.
+Foster must be willing to adhere to strict guidelines to ensure the health of their fosters and their own pets.
 To apply, please print out application & email the completed app to email@example.com.